ddev/ddev-redis/README.md

 ## What is this?

-This repository allows you to quickly install redis into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get ddev/ddev-redis`.
+This repository allows you to quickly install Redis into a [DDEV](https://ddev.readthedocs.io) project using just `ddev get ddev/ddev-redis`.

 ## Installation